 Under Texas Education Code 51.911, a student who is absent from class for the observance of a religious Holy Day is allowed to take an examination or complete an assignment scheduled for that day within a reasonable time period, as established by the faculty member.
-The student must give written notice by submitting a completed absence request form to the Admissions and Records Office within the first 10 days of the term.
+The student must give written notice by submitting a completed absence request form to the Registrar's office within the first 10 days of the term.